 Administrators/Faculty, and Students.

-•Research Funds: To promote research collaborations among member and non-member institutions in
+•Research Funds: To promote research collaborations among member and non-membeR

-(SCA); Student Development Programme (SDP); Student English Debate Competition (SEDC); Student
+Activities (SCA); Student Development Programme (SDP); Student English Debate Competition

-Speech Competition (SESC); Student Exchange Programme (SEP); Youth Development Programme
+(SEDC); Student English Speech Competition (SESC); Student Exchange Programme (SEP); Youth

-relevant to a specific field, and also equip them with the necessary resources to progress in their areas
+issues relevant to a specific field, and also equip them with the necessary resources to progress